jamesgraves/example-go-app/README.md

  * [new branch]      working    -> omicron-vendor/working
 ```

-Don't worry about the 'no common commits' that is to be expected.
+Don't worry about the 'no common commits', that is to be expected.

 As before, I had already created 'working' branches, so you may want
 to do that first.
 Otherwise, you can push / pull from master in all